AjileJ/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  DOM stands for -  Document Object Model. this is a interfaceto web pages.
+It is essentially an API to the page allowing programs to read and manipulate the pages content.

 2. What is an event?

+  An event would be something the browser does, or something a user does.
+Example: an html button was clicked.

 3. What is an event listener?

+  The EventListener interface represents an object that can handle an event dispatched by an EventTarget object.

 4. Why would we convert a NodeList into an Array?

+  We could convert a NodeList to an array if we wanted to use some methods on it besides forEach!

 5. What is a component?

+  Web Components is a suite of different technologies allowing you to create reusable custom elements with their functionality encapsulated away from the rest of your code  and utilize them in your web apps.

 ### Git Set up